Cliques and a new measure of clustering: with application to U.S. domestic airlines

-Since $C(b)$ is intimately related to the relative number of cliques, we start by using the Bron-Kerbosch algorithm to identify all cliques in a given network.
-Figure \ref{fig:4_clique_southwest} displays the 2013Q4 network of Southwest Airlines, and highlights one maximal 4-clique, between Albuquerque, Dallas, Houston, and Kansas City.
+Since $C(b)$ is intimately related to the relative number of cliques, we use the Bron-Kerbosch algorithm to identify all cliques in a given network.
+Figure \ref{fig:4_clique_southwest} displays the 2013Q4 network of Southwest Airlines, and we highlight one maximal 4-clique for illustration, between Albuquerque, Dallas, Houston, and Kansas City.
+We report the airport codes and co-ordinates in Table \ref{tab:list_of_airports_2013_4} in Appendix \ref{sec:correlations}.
 It is interesting to see how many maximal cliques of any given size there are in a network, and whether this distribution is stable over time.
-We illustrate using Southwest's network, in Figure \ref{fig:kernel_plots_maximal_cliques_southwest}, which shows that the distribution is more spread out, and that more larger cliques appear, over time.
+For Southwest's network, in Figure \ref{fig:kernel_plots_maximal_cliques_southwest}, we observe that the distribution is more spread out, and that more larger cliques appear, over time.
 There is a maximum clique size of eleven, which corresponds to 12.5\% of all of the airports served by Southwest in 2013Q4.
-This might seem surprising, given that Southwest's network is relatively sparse, with a density $d(G)$ equal to 15\% in that quarter.
+This might seem surprising, given that Southwest's network is relatively sparse, with a density $d(G)$ close to 15\% in that quarter.
 Since every airport in the maximum clique has at least 11 connections, we can think of it as a group of ``important'' airports, that are also very highly connected among themselves.\footnote{We find evidence that nodes that belong to maximal cliques in Southwest's network are more connected, on average, than nodes that are not in maximal cliques, and that the average degree of nodes in maximal cliques increases in the order of the clique (Figure \ref{fig:degree_of_nodes_in_cliques_WN_2013_4}).} An operational reason for developing such groups could be to enable the opening of a large number of new indirect routes between airport pairs, at relatively low cost, with the addition of a few well-chosen direct routes.
-It seems likely that Southwest, through its network expansion, has focused both on increasing the size and connectivity of a moderate number of ``core'' airports while also creating links from non-core airports into the core.\footnote{Not all networks evolve in this way e.g. the distribution of maximal cliques for American (AA) is far more stable over time (Figure \ref{fig:kernel_plots_maximal_cliques_american}).}
+It seems likely that Southwest, through its network expansion, has focused on increasing the size and connectivity of a moderate number of ``central'' airports while also creating links from non-central airports into this group.\footnote{Not all networks evolve in this way e.g. the distribution of maximal cliques for American (AA) is far more stable over time (Figure \ref{fig:kernel_plots_maximal_cliques_american}).}